 Scroll down to leave a comment or press like and share on Facebook.
 Below is all of the definitions of the terms above if you need them.

 When you are talking finance there is a new vocabulary you need to learn.
+It is just like learning a new language.
+When you first read something in a new language you spend your time looking up words and deciphering them; this gets easier over time if you stick with it.
 I have spend the last decade learning the language of finance (I am still no expert) and I am going to work to put what I have learnt down and make it simple here: